 How to Soundproof a Basement:

-- Soundproofing your basement’s ceiling
+- Soundproofing your basement’s ceiling.

-- Soundproofing your basement’s door
+- Soundproofing your basement’s door.

-- Soundproofing your basement’s wall
+- Soundproofing your basement’s wall.

-1.Soundproofing your basement’s ceiling
+1.Soundproofing your basement’s ceiling:

 You know that the ceiling of the basement is the main entrance of the noise.
 So basically, there are two types of sound pollution.
 One is airborne sound and the other is impact noises.

 The first one is the sound that is transmitted through the air.
 For example the sound of talking, music, and tv etc. Impact noise is basically coming from the impact or vibration of an object on the building element.
-For example, the sound of walking, jumping, or dancing etc. In this article, we will cover how to prevent both airborne and impact sound that comes from the ceiling of the basement.
+For example, the sound of walking, jumping, or dancing etc. In this article, I will cover how to prevent both airborne and impact sound that comes from the ceiling of the basement.